Kushaggar/Arka/README.md

 **Bharat Solar Vehicle Challenge (BSVC) 2025 | Team DTU Supermileage**

 Arka (Sanskrit for *the sun*) is a solar-powered race vehicle designed and built by Team DTU Supermileage for BSVC 2025.
-The entire vehicle — chassis, composite body, and aerodynamic shell — was designed and fabricated in approximately three weeks.
+The entire vehicle including chassis, composite body, and aerodynamic shell, was designed and fabricated in approximately three weeks.

 ## Key Specs